hilaryrichardson/richardsonlab.github.io/join/index.md

 # Join our lab!
 Our lab welcomes applicants from any race, ethnicity, religion, national origin, gender identity, gender expression, caregiver and family commitments, political affiliation, sexual orientation, and eligible age or disability status.
 We are committed to maintaining a supportive and collaborative lab environment for doing rigorous, transparent science.

+##### Individuals interested in joining the lab at any level should email me (Hilary) with a brief description of your research interests and experiences.
+I look forward to hearing from you!
 <br/>

 <div class="col-md-7 order-md-1">